-An entrepreneuring alumna who has been supported by the University of Sheffield’s Enterprise Centre (USE) has marked two years in business with a national award and a move to bigger premises.
+An entrepreneur who has been supported by the University of Sheffield’s Enterprise Centre (USE) has marked two years in with business with a national award and a move to bigger premises.

-Sheffield graduate Faye Savory (BMedSci Speech Science 2012), who is the founder and 'Chief Sender of Hugs' at BearHugs, has been awarded a Duke of York Young Entrepreneur Award.
+University of Sheffield graduate Faye Savory, who is the founder of BearHugs, a growing online company which offers personalised 'hug in a box' gift hampers, has been awarded a Duke of York Young Entrepreneur Award.

 The accolade coincides with a period of growth for BearHugs which has recruited two members of staff and moved into larger premises in the WorkStation in Sheffield.